teamhanko/hanko/backend/docs/Config.md

 # Hanko backend config

 All config parameters with their default and allowed values are documented here.
-For some options there is an extra section with more detailed instructions below.
+For some parameters there is an extra section with more detailed instructions below.

 ## All available config options